proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 	})
 })

-then you can use other test runner to run it ,for example:
+Then you can use test runner mocha to run it ,for example:

 ::

- arrow mocha-bdd.js --engine=mocha (For globally installed Arrow) ./node_modules/.bin/arrow mocha-bdd.js --engine=moch (For locally installed Arrow)
+ arrow mocha-bdd.js --engine=mocha (For globally installed Arrow) ./node_modules/.bin/arrow mocha-bdd.js --engine=mocha (For locally installed Arrow)

-And even more if you want to run it in client side ,just simply run :
+And if you want to run it in client side ,just simply run :

 ::